COP-GEN: Latent Diffusion Transformer for Copernicus Earth Observation Data: Abstract

 \section{Abstract}

 Earth observation applications increasingly rely on data from multiple sensors, including optical, radar, elevation, and land-cover products.
-Relationships between these modalities are fundamental for data integration but are inherently non-injective: identical conditioning information can correspond to multiple physically plausible observations.
-Thus, such conditional mappings should be parametrised as data distributions.
-As a result, deterministic models tend to collapse toward conditional means and fail to represent the uncertainty and variability required for tasks such as data completion and cross-sensor translation.
+Relationships between these modalities are fundamental for data integration but are inherently non-injective: identical conditioning information can correspond to multiple physically plausible observations, and should therefore be parametrised as conditional distributions.
+Deterministic models, by contrast, collapse toward conditional means and fail to represent the uncertainty and variability required for tasks such as data completion and cross-sensor translation.
 We introduce COP-GEN, a multimodal latent diffusion transformer that models the joint distribution of heterogeneous Earth Observation modalities at their native spatial resolutions.
 By parameterising cross-modal mappings as conditional distributions, COP-GEN enables flexible any-to-any conditional generation, including zero-shot modality translation, spectral band infilling, and generation under partial or missing inputs, without task-specific retraining.
 Experiments on a large-scale global multimodal dataset show that COP-GEN generates diverse yet physically consistent realisations while maintaining strong peak fidelity across optical, radar, and elevation modalities.
 Qualitative and quantitative analyses demonstrate that the model captures meaningful cross-modal structure and systematically adapts its output uncertainty as conditioning information increases.
-These results highlight the practical importance of stochastic generative modeling for Earth observation and motivate evaluation protocols that move beyond single-reference, pointwise metrics. { \texttt{Website:} \url{https://miquel-espinosa.github.io/cop-gen}}
+We further release a stochastic benchmark built from multi-temporal Sentinel-2 observations that enables distribution-level comparison of generative EO models.
+On this benchmark, COP-GEN covers 90\% of the real observation manifold and 63\% of its per-band reflectance range, while the strongest competing method collapses to 2.8\% and 18\%, respectively.
+These results highlight the practical importance of stochastic generative modeling for Earth observation and motivate evaluation protocols beyond single-reference, pointwise metrics. { \texttt{Website:} \url{https://miquel-espinosa.github.io/cop-gen}}